Winter blessings across the Tsugaru Strait: Hirosaki, Aomori and Hakodate

 - Aomori Station: 5-minute train ride on the JR Ou Main Line from Shin-Aomori Station

-- Hirosaki Station: 45-minute train ride from Shin-Aomori Station, or 40 minutes from Aomori Station on the JR Ou Main Line.
+- Hirosaki Station: 40-minute train ride from Shin-Aomori Station, or 45 minutes from Aomori Station on the JR Ou Main Line.

 - Hakodate Station: 15-minute train ride from Shin-Hakodate-Hokuto on the JR Hakodate Main Line.

-If you are visiting the Aomori and Hokkaido regions, check out JR East-South Hokkaido Rail Pass, an affordable and flexible pass offering unlimited rail travel on JR East and JR Hokkaido lines (including bullet trains) in the valid area for any 6 days of your choice within a 14-day period.
+If you are visiting the Aomori and Hokkaido regions, check out JR East-South Hokkaido Rail Pass, an affordable pass offering unlimited rail travel on JR East and JR Hokkaido lines (including bullet trains) in the valid area for 6 consecutive days.
 You can use it from Tokyo all the way until Sapporo.
-At only ¥26,900 when purchased overseas, it costs less than a round-trip between Tokyo and Aomori (~¥35,000) or Tokyo and Hakodate (~¥47,500), and the 6 days do not have to be consecutive.
+At only ¥35,000, it costs just as much as a round-trip between Tokyo and Aomori (~¥35,000), and more than a round-trip to Tokyo and Hakodate (~¥47,500), or Tokyo and Sapporo (¥55,500).

-JR Tohoku-South Hokkaido Rail Pass and usage area.
+The new JR Tohoku-South Hokkaido Rail Pass (bottom section) and usage area.
 (Image credit: JR East)

-Alternatively, if you are entering from Sapporo and are keen on visiting Tohoku but will not be going to Tokyo, check out the JR Tohoku-South Hokkaido Rail Pass, a flexible 5-day pass.
-You can use it from Sapporo all the way to Fukushima in southern Tohoku.
-At only ¥19,750 when purchased overseas, it costs less than a round-trip between Sapporo and Hirosaki (~¥30,000) and the 5 days do not have to be consecutive.
+Alternatively, if you are entering from Sapporo and are keen on visiting Tohoku but will not be going to Tokyo, check out the JR Tohoku-South Hokkaido Rail Pass, a consecutive 6-day rail pass that can be used from Sapporo all the way to Fukushima in southern Tohoku.
+At only ¥30,000, it makes for a great companion for rail travel around Tohoku and southern Hokkaido.

 Resort Shirakami Joyful Train in winter.
 (Image credit: JR East)